bleds1/bleds1.github.io/_posts/2023-01-27-getting-started-with-doom-emacs-p1.md

 ## Outro

 That's probably enough word count for this first post about Doom Emacs as Substack is telling me it’s too long for an email and I don’t want to overload.
 This should get you started at least.
-I'll pick up where we left off in future posts because now we’re past the super basics I’m excited to talk about the killer feature that is org-mode and org-agenda.
+I'll pick up where we left off in future posts because now we’re past the super basics I’m excited to talk about the killer feature that is **org-mode** and **org-agenda**.
 I'll try to show you how I set up my GTD task system and the quick capture templates to make note taking and writing a quick and easy process.

 It's *quite the vast topic*..
 If you've got any questions, I'll try my best to answer.

 Whilst you're here did you know pigmentandpixels is also an art blog?
 I try to do one post art, one post tech to keep my life in balance.
-Here's the [most recent art post]().
+Here's the [most recent art post](https://pigmentandpixels.xyz/art/2023/01/17/lost-boys-painting-part-1.html).

 [image]